TedHusted/awake/awake.md/awake.md

 ###

 “I just don’t know, lieutenant,“ says Park.
 “We can’t find a mechanical cause, and Brent didn’t seem to have any personal issues.
-He had a healthy bank account balance, credit card was always paid in full, and according to his sibling, Brent traveled to a different country every year for vacation.
+He had a healthy bank account balance.
+His credit card was always paid in full.
+According to his sibling, Brent traveled to a different country every year for vacation.
 He played softball and video games, took holidays, and worked. — Life of Riley.”

 Park immediately regrets her choice of words.
 The news of Brent’s death the day before reached them just as the Thursday morning meeting started.

-“Geller made a mistake at work,” Park continues, “and some experimental code escaped the laboratory, but everyone is loving the experiment.”
+“Geller made a mistake at work,” Park continues.
+“Some experimental code escaped the laboratory, but everyone is loving the experiment.”

 “The coincidence with his boss’s wheelchair is still weird,” says Tate.
 “That and the missing phone.”